devolo/graphview/README.md

 The JSON format and arguments are rather straightforward.
 Provide an array of `Node` objects with the arguments above, and specify the edges via `connected_to` array.
 Each object contains the parameters required to build the graph as well as render the `NetworkNode` widget.

+The `webview` project includes a "Upload file" button that can be used to upload the JSON file.
+The contents of recently uploaded JSON file is cached across sessions.

 Future Work
 ===========
 ☐ Using a `LayoutBuilder`, rebuild the network graph when there is a change in layout (e.g., screen resizes)
-☐ Support drag & drop of JSON files to change the network graph
-☐ Provide a file browser for uploading the JSON files
-☐ Set the distance between each graph level and spacing between sibling nodes dynamically based on the available screen dimensions
+☐ Support drag & drop of JSON files to change the network graph ☐ Set the distance between each graph level and spacing between sibling nodes dynamically based on the available screen dimensions
 ☐ Visualize network configuration over time using animations and optional playback controls